hclbaur/sda-core/README.md

 		}
 	}

 As you can see the format borders on self-explanatory.
-Nevertheless, I wrote a [tutorial](docs/TUTORIAL.md) and a formal [specification](docs/SPECIFICATION.md).
+Nevertheless, I wrote a [tutorial](docs/TUTORIAL.md), a formal [specification](docs/SPECIFICATION.md) and a [HOWTO](docs/HOWTO.md) that explains how to use the SDA core library.
+And of course there is the [Javadoc](https://hclbaur.github.io/sda-core/).

 ## Running the demo